coalton-lang/coalton-website/content/post/20211010-introducing-coalton.md

   ∀ :A. (NUM :A) (ORD :A) ⇒ (:A → :A → :A → :A)
   ```

-  We've been writing out the types of functions with the `declare` operator, but unless disambiguation or type-specialization is needed, declaring the types is not necessary due to its type inference capabilities.
+  We've been writing out the types of functions with the `declare` operator, but unless disambiguation or type-specialization is needed, declaring types is not necessary due to Coalton's type inference capabilities.

-All of these constructs are well-known to the functional programming community.
-Some languages call these concepts different names.
-For instance, a "type class" closely resembles a "trait" in Rust.
-An "algebraic data type" closely resembles a "case class" in Scala.
+All of these constructs are well-known in the functional programming community.
+Some languages refer to these concepts by different names, for instance, a "type class" closely resembles a "trait" in Rust, and an "algebraic data type" closely resembles a "case class" in Scala.

 ### Headline #2: Macros